suzybee1987/ms1-ali-shiatsu/README.md

  - **Button**
     - On the 404.html page the button redirects the user back to index.html to prevent them having to press the browser back button.

-*404.html*

- - **Button**
-  - On the 404.html page the button redirects the user back to index.html to prevent them having to press the browser back button.

 ### **Future Features**
 - I would like to implement an appointment booking system and for the user to receive feedback of appointment booked via email and sms.
 - I would also like to add an option for the user to add a testimonial to the business online and link to Trust Pilot
 - I would like to implement a swipeable carousel for the Testimonials on mobile/tablet view

 ### **Responsive Design**